 The School of Forestry & Environmental Studies reserves the right to require a student to take a leave for medical reasons when, on recommendation of the director of Yale Health or the chief of the Mental Health and Counseling department, the dean of the School determines that the student is a danger to self or others because of a serious medical problem, or that the student has refused to cooperate with efforts deemed necessary by Yale Health to determine if the student is such a danger.
 An appeal of such a leave must be made in writing to the dean of the School no later than seven days from the date of withdrawal.

-Leave of absence for parental responsibilities A student who wishes or needs to interrupt his or her study temporarily for reasons of pregnancy, maternity care, or paternity care may be granted a leave of absence for parental responsibilities.
+Leave of absence for parental responsibilities A student who wishes or needs to interrupt study temporarily for reasons of pregnancy, maternity care, or paternity care may be granted a leave of absence for parental responsibilities.
 The general policies governing all leaves of absence are described above.
-A student who is making satisfactory progress toward his or her degree requirements is eligible for parental leave any time after matriculation.
+A student who is making satisfactory progress toward degree requirements is eligible for parental leave any time after matriculation.

 Any student planning to have or care for a child is encouraged to meet with the assistant dean for student services to discuss leaves and other short-term arrangements.
 For many students, short-term arrangements rather than a leave of absence are possible.
 Students living in University housing units are encouraged to review their housing contract and the related polices of the Graduate Housing Office before applying for a parental leave of absence.
 Students granted a parental leave may continue to reside in University housing to the end of the academic term for which the leave was first granted, but no longer.